StratusLab/stratuslab.github.com/_posts/2013-03-18-news-quattor-templates.md

 use on multiple sites, and to validate them with deployments at the participants' sites.

-The [skeleton agenda][agenda] is available; please register on that page if you will participate in the meeting.
-The workshop will be quite informal, concentrating on getting the StratusLab Quattor configuration working for the participants.
+The [skeleton agenda][agenda] is available; **please register on that page if you will participate.** The workshop will be quite informal, concentrating on getting the StratusLab Quattor configuration working for the participants.

 [quattor]: http://quattor.org/
 [agenda]: http://indico2.lal.in2p3.fr/indico/conferenceDisplay.py?confId=2120